heisbuba/cryptovat/README.md

 # **Features**

 - Easy to use
+- Modern Web-UI (in v3.0)
 - Fast, lightweight, and reliable
-- Execute the task in around 45 secs
+- Execute the task in less than minute
+- Auto-save and retrieve api keys and VTMR details
 - Works on any device
 - No complex setup
 - Automatic Spot Volume Tracking